marcboscher/Classical/README.md

 So give us a bit of time to get it implemented, documented and polished.
 Then we can all see what we'll be able to accomplish with a powerful set of tools.

+If you're a TypeScript wonk like we are, open up the bin, give the type declarations a once over and get started.
+And ping us if you have any questions.